aaronzink/tensorflow-visual-inspection/datasets/screws/README.md

 # Screws object_detection data set

-This data set is designed to train the object_detection model.
+This data set is designed to train [models/object_detection](../../models/object_detection).
 It simulates a visual quality inspection on an assembly line that installs four screws in a block of wood.
 The photos were taken with a cell phone placed about 15 cm away from a wooden block with four #2 Robertson wood screws in a square pattern.
 The data set is labled with object classes ("hole","screw") and bounding boxes.

 In some of the images one or more of the screws are missing.
 A missing screw is labeled as a hole.
 For every image four bounding boxes are defined and labeled as either a screw or a hole.